 There isn't any parking immediately next to the Lincoln Memorial (except for tourist buses).
 Depending on time of day and how busy it is, it might be possible to find parking along Constitution Avenue, but make careful note of the signs to make sure you don't get towed.
 There's often free parking along Hains Point, but that's first-come-first-served, and you might end up with a long walk back to your car during the busy tourist season.
 And be warned that the roads around the Lincoln Memorial can be confusing; it's very easy to end up across the river in Arlington before you know it.
 If you're coming from the Arlington side, another good option is to park at Arlington National Cemetery (check hours and parking fees) and walk across Memorial Bridge.

 There are no entrance fees, reservations, or tickets and no lines except very rarely for the small exhibit under the building (which is mostly because that's where the restrooms are).

-With the exception of a restrictions on tripods within the building and on the steps, the Lincoln Memorial is very photographer friendly.
+The Lincoln Memorial is one of my favorite places to take photos in DC.
+With the exception of restrictions on tripods within the building and on the steps, the Lincoln Memorial is very photographer-friendly.
 There's no problem using flash.

 The Lincoln Memorial gets a lot of tourist traffic (check out the video below to see what I what mean), so count on there being a lot of people there unless you're going very early or very late.
 It's a popular post-dinner stop for the many school groups that visit Washington, so it can be busy quite late into the evening.
 If you're looking to minimize the number of people in your shots, the best time to go is before dawn.